NithinReddyChereddy/On-the-go-AI-helper/README.md

 Quick Input: Drag any plain text from another application and drop it onto the input field.
 It will appear there, ready for you to send to the AI.

-Load File Content: Click the "Browse File" button, select a .txt file from your computer, and its content will be loaded into the input field.

 Hotkeys for Control:

 Press F2 to hide or show the application window instantly.

 Press F3 to cycle through transparency levels.

-💡 What's Next?
-(Future Enhancements)
-This is just the beginning for On-the-go-AI-helper!
-Future versions are planned to bring even more convenience and power, including:

-Automated Processing of Dropped Files: Directly send the content of dropped files to Gemini without an extra click (planned for v1.1).

-Interactive API Key Input: Implement a dedicated slot or dialog for users to securely enter their API key, removing the need for direct code modification.

-Secure API Key Management: Transitioning to environment variables or other robust configuration methods for API keys.

-Support for a wider range of file types (e.g., PDF, CSV, JSON) for AI analysis.

-More robust error handling and user feedback.

-Customizable hotkeys and other UI preferences.

-Persisting chat history across sessions.

-Compile to Executable: Provide a standalone .exe version (and potentially for other OS) once secure API key handling is implemented, for true "no-installation" deployment.

-Advanced prompt templating for common tasks.

 Stay tuned for updates as this helper evolves!